amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - The Hard Switch
 - For As Long As It Rains
 - Hypericum
-- In by Will McPhail
+- The One Hand
+- Finder: Talisman
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4